-On February 26, 2018, the Company's board of directors authorized a common stock repurchase program pursuant to which the Company may repurchase up to \$300 million of its outstanding shares of class A common stock over a one-year period, either in the open market or through privately negotiated transactions.
-The following table presents information related to our purchases of our class A common stock during the quarter ended March 31, 2018:
+On May 23, 2018, the Company's board of directors authorized a common stock repurchase program pursuant to which the Company may repurchase up to \$300 million of its outstanding shares of class A common stock over a one-year period, either in the open market or through privately negotiated transactions.
+The May 2018 repurchase program is in addition to the \$300 million share repurchase program the Company announced in February 2018, which program was completed in May 2018.